 Howard Drury with cymbidium at Ashwood Nurseries on a dark winter's afternoon

 I was born in Lincolnshire and by the age of six was selling lettuces to the local shops and after an introduction to horticulture at Jackson’s of Allington.
 I then went on to Edinburgh Botanics as a student, marrying a young lady on the way to Edinburgh Botanics who has supported me through thick and thin over the past 40+ years).

-Today I travel with holiday groups, lecture and give advice in addition to writing for three newspapers and advising at Ashwood Nurseries where I also run the winter lecutures and the monthly day trips.
+Today I lecture and give advice in addition to writing for two publications, run garden holidays and advising at Ashwood Nurseries where I also run the winter lecutures and the monthly day trips.
 I also run a small computing business building and repairing computers.

-My only wishes are to travel to more good gardens both within the UK and worldwide (hopefully New Zealand again in November 2013 and to help in some way help improve horticulture and persuade the powers that be we should all have a reasonable sized garden!
+My only wishes are to travel to more good gardens both within the UK and worldwide (hopefully New Zealand again in November 2017 and to help in some way help improve horticulture and persuade the powers that be we should all have a reasonable sized garden!